findmypast-oss/mssql_ecto/README.md

 ### Hex

-This package is availabe in Hex, the package can be installed by adding `mssqlex` to your list of dependencies in `mix.exs`:
+This package is availabe in Hex, the package can be installed by adding `mssql_ecto` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do